-Voting rights after giving effect to Each share of our Class A common stock will entitle its holder to one vote per share, representing % of the combined voting power of our issued and outstanding common stock upon the completion of this offering and the application of the net proceeds from this offering % if the underwriters exercise their option to purchase additional shares of Class A common of the combined voting power of our issued and outstanding common stock upon the completion of this offering and the application of the net proceeds from this offering (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+Voting rights after giving effect to Each share of our Class A common stock will entitle its holder to one vote per share, representing % of the combined voting power of our issued and outstanding common stock upon the completion of this offering and the application of the net proceeds from this offering % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).

+Each share of Class B common stock entitles its holder to one vote per share, representing an % of the combined voting power of our issued and outstanding common stock upon the completion of this offering and the application of the net proceeds from this offering (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).